jadijadi/lpic1book/content/1092_basic_network_configuration.md

 connected  full          enabled  enabled  missing  enabled
 ```

-Or if you want to check the devices or list of wifi connections:
+Or if you want to check the devices or list of Wi-Fi connections:

 ```
 ➜  ~ nmcli device